Dutch Oven Daddy

 Dutch Oven Apple Cake

-• cinnamon apples in a cast iron skillet
+• cast iron cinnamon apples in a skillet with golden brown sugar glaze

 Cast Iron Cinnamon Apples

-If you tried this Skillet Apple Crisp or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+If you tried these Cast Iron Skillet Nachos or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!

 Get the Recipe